-"Another reason why I decided to run for president was, you know, to try to talk about common sense data and facts, those things that are missing from the election dialogue and, you know, I just feel like I'm serving my country and point up the things that aren't talked about.
-I was the first one and the only one, well not the only one because other people did talk about the legalization of marijuana and that's a good thing, but I think I might be the only one that talked about the legalization of hemp and how it can save our family farms and our country so with marijuana and hemp we could actually turn our economy around and those would be the first steps I would take to move our economy from one people are now calling the media prison military industrial complex.
+“Another reason why I decided to run for president was, you know, to try to talk about common sense data and facts, those things that are missing from the election dialogue and, you know.
+So, I just feel like I’m serving my country and trying to point out the things that aren’t talked about.
+I was the first one and the only one, well not the only one because other people did talk about the legalization of marijuana and that’s a good thing.
+But I think I might be the only one that talked about the legalization, also, of hemp and how it can save our family farms and our country.
+So with marijuana and hemp we could actually turn our economy around.
+And those would be the first steps I would take to move our economy from one a lot of people now are calling it the media-prison-military-industrial complex.
 What it is is just a consolidation of power into fewer and fewer hands.
 The fact that there are twelve people running for president in this country is just great news.
-Florida is great news for freedom for that fact."
+Florida is great news for freedom for that fact.”

 Our guest on the phone is Roseanne Barr.
 The comedian and actor is running on the Peace and Freedom Party ticket.
 I want to take some phone calls in just a minute.
 You can call in with your phone calls 813-239-9663.
-You can also email us a email@example.com.
-This is the Last Call, it's 5:41 in the afternoon.
-I want to ask you, Roseanne, about another platform issue that you are focusing on and that's the economy and you've been especially critical of the Federal Reserve, why is that?
+You can also email us at [email protected] This is the Last Call.
+I want to ask you, Roseanne, about another platform issue that you are focusing on and that’s the economy and you’ve been especially critical of the Federal Reserve, why is that?

-"Just because it's Ponzi scheme and a scam from top to bottom that was pushed on to the American people not long after the electoral college was pushed on to American people.
-I'm just like, you know, I'm a comic so we like to reconstruct things and get to the core of them so we can write jokes about them and I wanted to take a look at what really is the driving force of this election and this election process in this country and it's all just a rigged, people say the system is broken but it's not, it's fixed.
-It's completely rigged from top to bottom and I just kind of got tired of hearing people argue back and forth about which side is better.
+“Just because it’s Ponzi scheme and a scam from top to bottom that was pushed onto the American people not long after the electoral college was pushed onto American people.
+I’m just like, you know, I’m a comic so we like to deconstruct things and get to the core of them so we can write jokes about them.
+And I wanted to take a look at what really is the driving force of this election and this election process in this country.
+And it’s all just rigged.
+People say the system is broken but it’s not, it’s fixed.
+It’s completely rigged from top to bottom and I just kind of got tired of hearing people argue back and forth about which side is better.
 Once I realized that they both work together.
-A case in point of that is, again, Florida ballot, the Florida elections.
-Now people are saying, they're telling me that myself and the other third party candidates are going to ruin this election for one half of the duopoly and force a Romney presidency that supposedly nobody wants but my question is, how come this very same thing happens all the time?
-And it happened with Bush in Florida and yet knowing that the Democrats have done nothing to change that system at all.
+A case in point of that is, again, the Florida ballot, the Florida elections.
+Now people are saying, they’re telling me that myself and the other third party candidates are going to ruin this election for one half of the duopoly and force a Romney presidency that supposedly nobody wants.
+But my question is, how come this very same thing happens all the time?
+And it happened with [George W.] Bush in Florida [in the 2000 election] and yet knowing that the Democrats have done nothing to change that system at all.
 Though it means that they continually have the elections stolen out from under them.
-Which of course means that the people's votes don't matter, that's really what it means.
-And that people are being disenfranchised right and left in the city who make less than $25,000 a year.
-It's just a class war.
-The fact that and the elections function, the duopolistic two-headed party which I sometimes call the RepubliCan'ts and the Demopublicans, they've got it all sewn up and use obstructionism, they blame each other so that neither one of them have to solve any problems or create one job, that's what was all about.
+Which of course means that the people’s votes don’t matter, that’s really what it means.
+And that people are being disenfranchised right and left in the cities of America who make less than $25,000 a year.
+It’s just a class war.
+The fact that and the elections function, the duopolistic two-headed party which I sometimes call the RepubliCan’ts and the Demopublicans, they’ve got it all sewn up.
+They use obstructionism, they blame each other so that neither one of them have to solve any problems or create one job, that’s what was all about.

-"And it's like, wow, I deconstructed it down to it's actual original integrity and that's what it is.
-It's a fixed system.
-If you like the third party debates which, of course, I was not invited to because, I don't know, for how many reasons.
-More evidence that it's all fixed.
+“And it’s like, wow, I deconstructed it down to it’s actual original integrity and that’s what it is.
+It’s a fixed system.
+If you watched the third-party debates — which, of course, I was not invited to because, I don’t know, for how many reasons.
+More evidence that it’s all fixed.
 But they were talking about the top two parties and all that fake stuff.
-And the fact of it is that the competition, none of our founding parents ever foresaw that we would have the kind of government we have now.
-That's basically a failed government and it's just really sad to see that Americans have totally swallowed the 'you have to vote for the lesser of two evils' trick, which they call it a choice, the choice to vote for the lesser of two evils that I say that is not a choice that's a false choice.
-That's the same false choice as offering working class kids the choice between prison and the Army.
+And the fact of it is that our Constitution, none of our founding parents ever foresaw that we would have the kind of government we have now.
+That’s basically a failed government and it’s just really sad to see that Americans have totally swallowed the ‘you have to vote for the lesser of two evils’ trick.
+Which they call it a choice, the choice to vote for the lesser of two evils that I say that is not a choice that’s a false choice.
+That’s the same false choice as offering working class kids the choice between prison and the Army.
 Those are false choices, those are not real.
-It doesn't seem to me as if they are in keeping with what America is really about, those kind of choices.
-I wanted to see if it was possible for a regular person like me who isn't owned by any corporate interests or special interests or big money, if it was possible at all for me to get on the ballot simply by talking about how crooked our election system is and I did it so I'll have to eat a little bit of crow when I said I didn't this country was all that free.
-I think that my being on the ballot proves that it is indeed now, due to that great fact.
-It's time to come up with some solutions that actually work for people.
-Not for just a small amount of people at the expense of the rest of them but for everybody."
+It doesn’t seem to me as if they are in keeping with what America is really about, those kind of choices.
+I wanted to see if it was possible for a regular person like me who isn’t owned by any corporate interests or special interests or big money, if it was possible at all for me to get on the ballot simply by talking about how crooked our election system is.
+And I did it so I’ll have to eat a little bit of crow when I said I didn’t this country was all that free.
+I think that my being on the ballot proves that it is indeed.
+And now, due to that great fact, it’s time to come up with some solutions that actually work for people.
+Not for just a small amount of people at the expense of the rest of them but for everybody.”

 You’re on the ballot in Florida, what other states are you in?

-"I'm also on the ballot in Colorado and in California.
-And I'm also, I'm happy to say, on 24 other states where I'm a legal write in candidate.
-And we add more every day, of course we're coming close to the end now.
-So that means I'm a candidate on about 27 states."
+“I’m also on the ballot in Colorado and in California.
+And I’m also, I’m happy to say, on 24 other states that I’m a legal write-in candidate.
+And we add more every day, of course we’re coming close to the end now.
+So that means I’m a candidate on about 27 states.”

 Let’s take a phone call from Ken in St. Petersburg.
 Hi Ken, what would you like to ask Roseanne Barr?

-First of all, I've been a fan of Roseanne, I grew up with her, she reminds me of my mom.
+First of all, I’ve been a fan of Roseanne, I grew up with her, she reminds me of my mom.
 How do people expect to take Roseanne serious?
-Shouldn't she run for mayor or governor first and old that position before we take her seriously on a presidential level, especially when the only thing she can talk seriously about is drugs?
+Shouldn’t she run for mayor or governor first and hold that position before we take her seriously on a presidential level, especially when the only thing she can talk strongly about is drugs?

 Thank you so much for that call, Ken.
 Why don’t we go to another call while we have the chance, Zebulon in Tampa.
 Hi Zebulon.

 Hi.
-First I wanted to tell Roseanne that I, like the previous caller, have been a fan of yours since your show first came on the air and the thing I liked about the show is that you showed what ninety, ninety-eight percent of Americans go through everyday just trying to pay their bills and make sure that kids don't become criminals and so I really loved the show and I loved the message behind the show which was common sense, pull together, make intelligent decisions and work together in the community and help everyone.
+First I wanted to tell Roseanne that I, like the previous caller, have been a fan of yours since your show first came on the air and the thing I liked about the show is that you showed what ninety-eight, ninety-nine percent of Americans go through every day just trying to pay their bills and make sure that kids don’t become criminals.
+And so I really loved the show and I loved the message behind the show, which was common sense, pull together, make intelligent decisions and work together as a community to help everyone.

-"And also to do the right thing and you know, Americans are kind of mind controlled because they think that they can keep doing the wrong thing and get good results but the fact is, and common sense tells us you have to do the right thing to get the right results.
-That's an important issue that I raise also."
+“And also to do the right thing.
+And you know, Americans are just kind of mind-controlled because they think that they can keep doing the wrong thing and get good results.
+But the fact is, and common sense tells us, you have to do the right thing to get the right results.
+That’s an important issue that I raise also.”

-And like you say, the right thing to do now would be to legalize marijuana, that is the linchpin holding a lot of this stuff together.
-I'm one of the people who have suffered and have actually done jail time for nothing more than just a little spliff.
-I have to say that if I was able to vote, I am disenfranchised but if I was able to vote.
-I was going to vote for Jill Stein but after hearing you break it down the way you just did, you would get my vote this election.
+And like you say, the right thing to do now would be to legalize marijuana.
+That is the linchpin holding a lot of this stuff together.
+I’m one of the people who have suffered and actually done jail time for nothing more than just a little spliff.
+I have to say that if I was able to vote — I am disenfranchised — but if I was able to vote, I was going to vote for Jill Stein but after hearing you break it down the way you just did, you would get my vote this election.

 “Well, sir, I’m sorry that you live in a free country and that you are not allowed to vote.
 That’s too bad, but thank you for your comments.”